chingu-voyages/V57-tier3-team-38/README.md

 Remember, UI/UX creativity is yours to explore—design an interface that stands out while ensuring ease of use.

 Also, there is no need to purchase any subscriptions or software for this project.

+* The [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) should be used to access information about your team, repo(s) and PR's.
+It is free to use, but someone on your team will need to [create a GitHub personal access token](./src/assets/GH_personal_access_token_options.png) in order to use it.
+* The
-The [Gemini Flash 1.5 free tier](https://ai.google.dev/pricing#1_5flash) is sufficent for the AI part of the project and there are many
+[Gemini Flash 1.5 free tier](https://ai.google.dev/pricing#1_5flash) is sufficent for the AI part of the project and there are many
 [web hosting services](https://github.com/chingu-voyages/Handbook/blob/main/docs/resources/techresources/appdeployment.md)
 with free tiers you can use to deploy your app.

-We have added a sample React app to the `src` directory of this repo you can use to see how to call the Gemini API.
+We have added a sample React apps to the `src` directory of this repo so you can see how to call both of these API's.

 ## Requirements and Specifications